vvye/file-input/README.md

 	<script type="text/javascript">
 		fileInput('my-input', {
 		    noFilesText: 'Not a single file selected.',
-		    multiFilesText: 'files have been selected.'
+		    multiFilesText: 'You have selected {num} files.'
 		});
 	</script>